In this page

 - Close the tab.

-- The Commit policy screen will display the parameters.
+- The Commit policy screen will reload and display the parameters.
 (In case of validation errors, see the troubleshooting guide).

 User guide